patrickbucher/factorizer/article/article.md

 using asynchronuous cast messages.
 Second, the results of the factorizations are retrieved synchronuously using call messages.

 The domain functions provide a convenient interface for that purpose.
+Note that handling state is not strictly necessary to solve the problem at hand.
+However, it is handled in a safe way and could be used to implement a caching mechanism.

-The function `start/0` deletages the spawning of a new process to `ServerProcess`:
+The function `start/0` delegates the spawning of a new process to `ServerProcess`:

 ```elixir